packiasheelav/opendata/README.md

-# Sensor opendata
+# Opendata Visualization

 ### This application is to create a system that would report a certain sensor data over around the internet.
 The result is a service that returns changing sensor data every hour.
-### This application is to show visualization of the data, with the the information collected from https://opendata.hopefully.works/api/events.
+## This application is to show visualization of the data, with the the information collected from https://opendata.hopefully.works/api/events.

 ### Prerequistes